Choo-tai of Egham

 Choo-tai of Egham, was a Pekingese dog that won Best Champion at Cruft's dog show in 1913 before he was poisoned to death later that year.
-Some lame went suffragette movement was responsible.

 Show career

 Choo-tai of Egham was owned by Miss Violet Ashton Cross, and lived with her at Lea House, Egham.
 At the Aylesbury and District Canine Society Show in October 1912, Choo-tai was named the best Pekingese in a category sponsored by the Pekingese Club of Great Britain.
 He was subsequently named the second-best dog in the show of any variety.

 The dog was named the Best Champion at the Cruft's dog show in 1913.
 The dog was well known for being named the best dog in a variety of shows across the country, during the course of his two-year-long show career it won more than 200 prizes.
 At one point, Miss Ashton Cross refused an offer of £1,500 to purchase him.